Code-Institute-Submissions/TotalGym/README.md

 &nbsp;

 ### Acknowledgements
-I would like to thank my Mentor Aaron Sinnott for the advice that he has given me.
+I would like to thank my Mentor Aaron Sinnott for the advice that he has given me, and also Jess Bennett, Stephen Robinson and Mark OBeirne for their feedback.
 - I received inspiration for this project from:
   - https://activ8fitnessclubs.co.uk/
   - https://www.nuffieldhealth.com/